|Free Shipping To USA Over $100||Need Help? 0855 975 1414|

 There shall not be any use of forced labour whatsoever.

-The supplier shall not engage in or support the use of forced or compulsory labour, including prison labour, shall not retain original identification papers and shall not require personnel to pay 'deposits' to the organisation upon commencing employment.
+No supplier shall engage in or support the use of forced or compulsory labour, including prison labour, bonded or indentured labour.
+No supplier shall retain original identification papers and shall not require personnel to pay 'deposits' to the organization upon commencing employment.

 1.4.
 Non Discrimination

-No person shall be subject to any discrimination in employment, including hiring, salary, benefits, advancement, discipline, termination, or retirement, on the basis of gender race, religion, age disability, sexual orientation, nationality, political opinion or social or ethnic origin.
+There shall not be any discrimination in employment, including; hiring, salary, benefits, advancement, discipline, termination or retirement, on the basis of; gender, race, religion, age, disability, sexual orientation, nationality, political opinion, or social or ethnic origin.

-The supplier shall not engage in or support discrimination in hiring, remuneration, access to training, promotion, termination or retirement based on race, national or territorial or social origin, caste, birth, religion, disability, gender, sexual orientation, family responsibilities, marital status, union membership, political opinions, age or any other condition that could give rise to discrimination.
+No supplier shall engage in or support discrimination in hiring, remuneration, access to training, promotion, termination or retirement based on race, national or territorial origin, social origin, caste, birth, religion, disability, gender, sexual orientation, family responsibilities, marital status, union membership, political opinions, age or any other condition that could give rise to discrimination.

 1.5.
 Health and Safety

-The supplier shall provide a safe and healthy workplace environment and shall take effective steps to prevent potential health and safety incidents and occupational injury or illness arising out of, associated with or occurring in the course of work.
-It shall minimise or eliminate, so far as is reasonably practicable, the causes of all hazards in the workplace environment, based upon the prevailing safety and health knowledge of the industry sector and of any specific hazards.
+All suppliers shall provide a safe and healthy workplace environment and shall take effective steps to prevent potential health and safety incidents and occupational injury or illness arising out of, associated with, or occurring in the course of work.
+All suppliers shall minimize or eliminate, so far as is reasonably practicable, the causes of all hazards in the workplace environment, based upon the prevailing health and safety knowledge of the industry sector and of any specific hazards.

-Hazards considered shall include, but not be limited to: fire safety, building safety, machine safety, chemical safety, health safety.
+Hazards shall include, but not be limited to; fire safety, building safety, machine safety, chemical safety, and health safety.

 1.6.
 Wages and Benefits

-The supplier shall ensure that wages for a normal work week, not including overtime, shall always meet at least legal or industry minimum standards, or collective bargaining agreements (where applicable).
-Wages shall be sufficient to meet the basic needs of personnel.
+All suppliers shall ensure that wages for a normal work week, not including overtime, shall always meet the legal industry minimum standard or collective bargaining agreement (where applicable) at least, and shall provide all legally mandated benefits.
+Wages shall be at least sufficient to meet the basic needs of personnel.

-All overtime shall be reimbursed at a premium rate as defined by national law or established by a collective bargaining agreement.
+All overtime shall be reimbursed at a premium rate as defined by national law or established by a collective bargaining agreement (where applicable).